fyquah/fyquah.github.io/_posts/2017-07-22-estimating-parameters-of-a-uniform-distribution.md

 \int_{-L}^{L} \int_{-L}^{L} P(D | \theta = (a,b)) \space P(\theta = (a,b)) \space db \space da
 $$

-The normalizing constant is simply an of $$ P(D | theta) $$ over the entire parameter space.
-In most cases when we are dealing with complex distributions, especially in the context of machine learning, this constant is very much intractable.
-This is one of the reasons why Bayesian machine learning is hard.
-One of the methods used to estimate this normalizing constant is using [Monte Carlo Markov Chain](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) methods to sample from this distribution and compute the integral.
+The normalizing constant is simply the integral of $$ P(D | theta) $$ over the entire parameter space.
+In most cases when we are dealing with complex distributions, especially in the context of machine learning, this constant is non tractable.
+This is one of the reasons why Bayesian machine learning is "hard".
+One of the methods used to estimate this normalizing constant is using [Monte Carlo Markov Chain](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) methods to sample from this distribution and estimate the integral.

 In the problem we are dealing with, fortunately, $$P(D)$$ is analytically
 tractable: